We are very lucky to have a wonderful group friends/customers that visit us every week and chat about all the things that affect their worlds.

 We have many mums who use beeswax candles as night lights and to help clear the air in bedrooms before bedtime.
 The natural ionisation effects helps remove dust, and other particles from the air and the honey aroma offers a gentle relief to breathing.
 (We started burning beeswax candles to help our sons who had asthma when they were young.)

 Artificial lights have come under many studies.
-A quick "google" found a number of sites (including the The American Sleep foundation) that talk about how artificial light affects sleep patterns, or more specifically our circadian rhythm (our 24 hour sleep/wake cycle).
+A quick "google" found a number of sites that talk about how artificial light affects sleep patterns, or more specifically our circadian rhythm (our 24 hour sleep/wake cycle).

 They tell us that there is now so much exposure to artificial light by overhead lights, phones, iPads, computers and TV there are real issues with sleep disorders.